dshemetov/Advent-of-Code-2018/README.md

 * Python can be faster for simple for-loops (e.g. see Day 9 and the attached Python solution).
 * I was not strong enough to try to implement a linked-list in Mathematica.

-My only regret I have is that Mathematica notebooks are not Github viewable.
+My only regret is that Mathematica notebooks are not Github viewable.
 Write that in my epitaph.